andreaswolf/typo3-ext-video/README.md

 <f:media file="{file}" additionalConfig="{formats: {mp4: {video: {quality: 0.6}, audio: {quality: 1.0}}}}" />
 ```

-You can also define them within the view helper without overriding the format list
+You can also define them within the view helper without overriding the format list.
-but you should limit yourself to common options like `width`, `height`, `quality` and `framerate` if you do that.
+Look into the _usage_ section for an easy explanation.

 ```html
 <f:media file="{file}" additionalConfig="{video: {quality: 0.6}, audio: {quality: 1.0}}" />